 Prepare to answer questions in a structured manner

 As my client had never had an interview before, it was paramount to have a mock interview to provide her with an opportunity to practice, receive feedback, and improve her skills.
-By practising interview strategies, thinking of and answering challenging questions, anxieties that many experiences before an actual job interview can be eased.
+By practising interview strategies, along with thinking of and answering challenging questions, anxieties that many experience before an actual job interview can be eased.

 Visualise yourself in the new role